Landr11/CampSites/README.md

     Functionalities of campground posts and comments:

-        Create, view, edit and delete posts, rate post and comments
+        Create, view, edit and delete posts, rate campgrounds and comments

         Upload campground photos from local